Palm Coast, Florida: Economy

-As of 2012, industrial parks within the town house more than 30 mid-size businesses, with the largest one, the "Palm Coast Data" company, employing close to 1,000 people.
+As of 2012, industrial parks within the town housed more than 30 mid-size businesses, with the largest one, the "Palm Coast Data" company, employing close to 1,000 people before closing August 15, 2020.
 Flagler County has had one of the highest rates of population growth in the United States since 1990, according to the U.S. Bureau of the Census.
 However, the area was hit extremely hard by the housing bust's recession.
 In December 2009, it had the worst unemployment rate of the state of Florida's largest metropolitan areas, according to the Bureau of Labor Statistics.
 The unemployment rate at that time was 16.9 percent.

+Palm Coast is the economic center of the county.
+In 2025, the top employers were Flagler County are schools, followed by full-service restaurants, medical & hospitals, landscaping services, limited-service restaurants, government offices, supermarkets & grocery stores, hotels & motels, retail superstores and department stores.

+Village

+The European Village is a mixed-use development in the Palm Harbor neighborhood near the Hammock Dunes Bridge that replicates the "live-work-play" environment of a traditional European-style town center.
+The architecture looks "old world" with an open-air plaza and a Center Stage playing live music on weekends and community events.
+There are almost 100 residential condos above 36,000 ft2 of commercial space.

+Since opening February 21, 2006 it now has over a dozen restaurants and bars plus boutiques, salons and a Sunday farmers market.

 Local government

 Palm Coast is under a council-manager form of government, meaning its ordinances are considered by a City Council with the Mayor as the chair.
 A Vice Mayor is appointed by the council on an annual basis.
 The Palm Coast City Council has five seats, four of which are for Council members elected to represent geographic districts, and one at-large seat for the Mayor.
 Registered voters from anywhere in the city can vote for each of the five Council seats.
 As of July 2025, the Palm Coast City Council is occupied by the following Council members: